spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 EOF
 ```

 You can refer to the [`WorkerPool`](#configuration) CRD for all optional fields.
-There are fields specific for auto registration that configures how your pool is setup in Spacelift.
+There are fields specific for auto-registration that configures how your pool is setup in Spacelift.

 ### Manual Registration

 While auto-registration is recommended, you can manually create the WorkerPool.
 Create a worker pool in the Spacelift UI, get credentials for it, and configure them in Kubernetes.
-This approach requires creating a worker pool in the Spacelift UI first, getting credentials, and configuring them in Kubernetes.

 #### Create a Secret

 Create a Secret containing the private key and token for your worker pool, generated [earlier in this guide](./README.md#setting-up).

-First, export the token and private key as base64 encoded strings:
+First, export the token and private key as base64-encoded strings:

-=== "**MacOS**"
+=== "MacOS"

     ```shell
     export SPACELIFT_WP_TOKEN=$(cat ./your-workerpool-config-file.config)
     export SPACELIFT_WP_PRIVATE_KEY=$(cat ./your-private-key.pem | base64 -b 0)
     ```

-=== "**Linux**"
+=== "Linux"

     ```shell
     export SPACELIFT_WP_TOKEN=$(cat ./your-workerpool-config-file.config)